 The BCO enjoys playing an eclectic selection of music; we value diversity in our repertoire, which currently includes many film, TV and popular themes including Pirates of the Caribbean, John Williams, Abba and The Beatles, to name a few.
 This is alongside some more traditional classical pieces, such as a much loved Celtic Air and Dance.

-As a growing orchestra, we do not yet play any concerts on a regular basis.
-Every year we hold a Christmas social, though, where we invite friends and family to come and listen to all that we have been working on and eat a couple of mince pies.
+As a growing orchestra, we hold regular free concerts to share all that we've been working on with friends, family, and anybody else who would like to hear our music.
+Every year we hold a Christmas social, too, where we invite friends and family to come and listen to all that we have been playing and eat a couple of mince pies.
 It's a wonderful chance to showcase the results of all our hard work.
-We just love to share our enjoyment of music with others, and setting ourselves goals of events to play at would be very exciting, so watch this space for some upcoming events!
+We just love to share our enjoyment of music with others, and setting ourselves goals of events to play at is very exciting, so watch this space for some upcoming events!

 Every great orchestra has an origin story.

 Tom is our founder and for many of us our music teacher, and for all of us our friend.

 The BCO started in Tom's front room but we enjoyed playing together and wanted to expand to allow more of Tom's students the chance to play as a group.
 We moved to a church hall and in our early days we were still just a handful of people meeting once a week.

 As we grew COVID struck and for a while we could only connect in WhatsApp.
 But we persevered, we sent one another recordings of what we were practicing and when the rules allowed we had some cold but much anticipated outdoor rehearsals.
 We even merited a mention on the Moreton Hall facebook group as a mysterious brass band making noise on a Tuesday evening.

 Now that we can meet safely again we have made the most of our time together, which feels even more precious than before.